Whether you're looking to sell or stay put, or need help deciding, make an informed decision.

 Not all home improvement projects add value.
-Some can make your property more saleable (quicker and easier to sell), but they won’t necessarily increase its sale price.
+Some can make your property more quicker and easier to sell, but they won’t necessarily increase its sale price.

-Put simply, the amount you spend on a project won’t necessarily add the same amount to its value.
-Here are a few things to keep in mind as you think about improving your home.
+The amount you spend on a project won’t necessarily add the same amount to its value, so it's worth thinking about the following if you are considering improving your home.

-Potential buyers with a £500,000 budget are unlikely want to live on a street where all the other houses are worth £250,000.
+Potential buyers with a £500,000 budget, for example, are unlikely want to live on a street where all the other houses are worth £250,000.

 - Reconfigure the floor plan (the cheapest option)